W1n5tonSalmagundi/UT236Solutions/README.md

 # UT236Solutions
 Student sourced workings, proofs, and solutions to exercises in the scope of UTM's CSC236 2017 course.

-If you want to see what devious way someone's solved an excercise, are on the hunt for clever tricks to learn and reproduce, or find out what it is that quick and effective solutions and proofs have in common, you've come to just the place.
+If you want to see what devious way someone's solved an exercise, are on the hunt for clever tricks to learn and reproduce, or find out what it is that quick and effective solutions and proofs have in common, you've come to just the place.

 Licensing contributions